xosadmin/c5proj/readme.md

 ![Program Structure](structure.png)
 This program is based on the following structure:
 - The `app.py` is main application and used for template rendering, content structuring and some data processing
-- This program contains `get.py` and `login_process.py`.
+- This program contains `get.py`.
 Some functions (e.g. Requrements, Shop, Community and shop) are rely on the functions in `get.py` to get or set the data from the database.
-- The `login_process.py` is for user login/registration process.
-When user try to login/register, this file will used for read and verify user input data or save valid data to the database.
-Also, when user login successful, this file will help to set session.
-Besides, when user triggered `Logout`, this fill will help to destroy sessions.
+- The `loginModels.py` is for user login/registration process.
+When user is authenticated, the user ID will be stored based on this model and available for read during the session till logout.
 - The `sqlmodel.py` is used for communication between program and SQLite database.
 It contains data models, and to help to get/set data from/to database
 - This program uses SQLite database (`database/main.db`) to store data